JavierValladaresCo/Pre-Post-Purchase-Question/README.md

 # Data Visualization Pre & Post Purchase Questions.

+The purpose of this project is to present significant information regarding product questions from 2019-2020, one per line.
+MySQL was utilized for preprocessing the data, besides for calculating essential insights through structured queries.
+Finally, a dashboard and graphs were constructed in Power BI from the constructed table derived from the dataset.

 Pre- and post-purchase product questions was accessed on 15/05/2024 from https://registry.opendata.aws/pre-post-purchase-questions

 ![Amazon](/Images/Amazon_logo.jpg "Amazon Logo")